We’ve published a new disruption hyper-personalisation report (more on that below)

-Our latest industry report explores the challenges and opportunities associated with hyper-personalisation, deep-diving into the sub-trends of data analytics, virtual assistants, internet of things, AI and machine learning, on demand and concierge platforms.
+Our latest industry report explores the challenges and opportunities associated with hyper-personalisation, deep-diving into the sub-trends of data analytics, virtual assistants, the internet of things, AI and machine learning, on-demand, and concierge platforms.

 It features the ventures reshaping the industry and the corporate innovators driving change from within.